Ericsung20/PC-Configuration-Database-System/README.md

 # Intelligent PC Configuration & Compatibility Database System

-A relational database project for a PC build platform that supports component management, build estimation, and hardware compatibility analysis.
+A database project for a PC build platform that supports component management, build estimation, and hardware compatibility analysis.

 ## Overview
 This project was developed as part of a database course project.